Permafrost/Tundra/README.md

   * Outputs:
     * `$id` is the generated [UUID].

+* #### tundra.id:normalize

+  Converts the given string to a legal Java identifier by replacing illegal characters with underscore characters.

+  * Inputs:
+    * `$string` is a string to be converted to a legal Java identifier.

+  * Outputs:
+    * `$string` is the given string with illegal characters replaced with underscore characters.

 ### Integer

 Services for working with arbitrary precision integers (uses [java.math.BigInteger] as its implementation):